Tudat/tudat/developerGuide/extendingJSON/validation.rst

     void to_json( json& j, NonJsonableClass& nonJsonableObject ) { }

-  leading to the generation of a :class:`json` object of value type :literal:`null`, for which the check on whether unidimensional array inference has been applied will always evaluate to :literal:`false`.
+  leading to the generation of a :class:`json` object of value type :jsontype:`null`, for which the check on whether unidimensional array inference has been applied will always evaluate to :literal:`false`.

 .. note:: Unidimensional array inference is widely used when working with :class:`Eigen::Vector`.
 An :class:`Eigen::Vector` is an :class:`Eigen::Matrix` with just one column.
 The JSON representation of a matrix is an array of arrays (with each array corresponding to a matrix row).
 Thus, the JSON representation of a row vector is an array of unidimensional arrays.
 For instance: